-Name of the Policy Brief description Staff Code of Conduct - Link Sets out as clearly as possible the expectations for conduct of all s Whistleblowing Policy - Link How to report practice that is unethical or potentially harmful.
-Disciplinary Policy - Link How every member of staff should expect to be treated if they make a potentially serious mistake or misjudgement.
-Staff acceptable use policy - How we use ICT changes all the time and all staff need to manage their Link online presence in a way that is seen as acceptable in the community.
-Appraisal Policy - Link Formal responsibilities of the appraiser, the appraisee and leaders.
-Grievance Policy - Link How to let governors know if you believe you have not been treated well.
+Name of the Policy Brief description Staff Code of Conduct - link Sets out as clearly as possible the expectations for conduct of all staff.
+Whistleblowing Policy - link How to report practice that is unethical or potentially harmful.
+Disciplinary Policy - link How every member of staff should expect to be treated if they make a potentially serious mistake or misjudgement.
+Staff acceptable use policy - How we use ICT changes all the time and all staff need to manage their link online presence in a way that is seen as acceptable in the community.
+Appraisal Policy - link Formal responsibilities of the appraiser, the appraisee and leaders.
+Grievance Policy - link How to let governors know if you believe you have not been treated well.